warroyo/tmc-tap-eks-guide/README.md

     ]
 }
 EOF
-aws iam put-role-policy --role-name tap-workload-$EKS_CLUSTER_NAME --policy-name tapWorkload --policy-document file://workload-policy.json rm workload-policy.json
+aws iam put-role-policy --role-name tap-workload-$EKS_CLUSTER_NAME --policy-name tapWorkload --policy-document file://generated/workload-policy-$EKS_CLUSTER_NAME.json
 ```

-get the role ARN to be used in the values.
+Get the role ARNs and add them to the values.yml

 ```
-aws iam get-role --role-name tap-workload-$EKS_CLUSTER_NAME --query Role.Arn --output text
+aws iam get-role --role-name tap-workload-$EKS_CLUSTER_NAME --query Role.Arn --output text aws iam get-role --role-name tap-build-service-$EKS_CLUSTER_NAME --query Role.Arn --output text
 ```

+the build service arn should go into `tap.build.aws_tbs_role_arn` and the workload arn should go into `tap.build.aws_workload_role_arn`

-## configure AWS policies for Certman and ExternalDNS
+### configure AWS policies for Certman and ExternalDNS

-this needs to be done for view and run clusters, so we are setting up two OIDC provdiers in the trust
+The below commands will create the policies and roles so that cert manager and external-dns can add entries to rouet53.
+This allows us to fully automate DNS and certs.
+This needs to be done for view and run clusters, so we are setting up two OIDC provdiers in the trust policy.

-export the required vars
+export the required vars.

 ```
 export AWS_ACCOUNT_ID=$(aws sts get-caller-identity --query "Account" --output text) export AWS_REGION=us-west-2